hrkanon/tourrism-client/README.md

-Travelicious
+# Travelicious

+(A complete travel solution)
 Live Site:(https://tourism-88f41.web.app/)

-# We Provide Travel Packages.
+- We Provide Travel Packages.

-# You can buy our packages online.
+- You can buy our packages online.

-# We have a very efficient team who will assess your situation and provide a package suitable for you.
+- We have a very efficient team who will assess your situation and provide a package suitable for you.

-# We are offering best prices for all destinations.
+- We are offering best prices for all destinations.

-# You just buy a package and leave everything to us.
+- You just buy a package and leave everything to us.